-Color washing furniture is similar to white washing furniture in that you dilute your paint with water, apply it to the surface and then wipe it off with a lint free cloth.
-Applying color wash or paint wash to a surface is a similar process to staining a piece of wood.
+It can also be called a color wash.
+Color washing furniture is similar to white washing furniture in that you dilute your paint with water, apply it to the surface and then wipe it off with a lint-free rag.

 What paint to use to color wash furniture